Developing 'Annie Jump and the Library of Heaven' through RTW's Br!NK New Play Festival

 "It made me realize that I could keep the play’s appeal to older audiences, but brighten it up and tighten it up even more so every movement is totally precision-tooled," Hardy explains.

-As a part of their 2018-2019 mainstage season, RTW will produce Annie Jump and the Library of Heaven.
-This is the first time RTW is fully staging a play from its Br!NK New Play Festival, with its world premiere set for March 29 – April 21, 2019.
+To close its 2018-2019 mainstage season, RTW will produce Annie Jump and the Library of Heaven.
+This is the first time RTW is fully staging a play from its Br!NK New Play Festival, with its world premiere set for March 29.

 The festival started off as a week of workshops for selected Midwestern women playwrights, followed by a reading and public feedback session at the Broadway Theatre Center.
 While this portion remains, RTW also added toured readings to community partners, like Hardy’s at the Boys & Girls Club, as well as playwriting labs for professional or aspiring playwrights, and Br!NK Br!efs, a collection of fully staged 10-minute plays.